nicollet/nicecom.vim/README.md

 # nicecom.vim
-Simple comments, the way you want them
+Simple comments, the way you want them, only full lines.

 ## Install
 If you use pathogen: